 G4 orders 'Hurt Locker'-inspired reality show

-Billed as a real-life version of the Oscar-winning film "The Hurt Locker," the Comcast-owned cable channel has ordered 10 one-hour episodes of "Bomb Patrol: Afghanistan."
+Billed as a real-life version of Oscar-winning film "The Hurt Locker," the Comcast-owned cable channel has ordered 10 one-hour episodes of "Bomb Patrol: Afghanistan."

 "There is simply no way to comprehend the incredible amount of pressure and split-second decisionmaking these individuals must undertake in the worst possible physical conditions without riding along with them as our cameras will do," G4 president Neal Tiles said.
 "This is a rare opportunity to showcase the work of the courageous men and women on the front lines and share with our viewers all the real-life drama, teamwork, danger and triumph that goes along with this specialized job."

-While "Bomb Patrol" is on brand for G4, it also represents a bit of a departure.
+Although "Bomb Patrol" is on brand for G4, it also represents a bit of a departure.

-"We’ve always said the young male demo has extremely varied interests," Tiles said.
-"Both G4 and the Navy like this for the same reason; it appeals to the tech side of G4’s demographic."
+"We've always said the young- male demo has extremely varied interests," Tiles said.
+"Both G4 and the Navy like this for the same reason: It appeals to the tech side of G4's demographic."

 - MOST SHARED

 - Conversations with The Moody Blues' Justin Hayward and Boston's Tom Scholz, Plus Exclusives from Molina Devina, The Blues & Greys, Reputante and Radio Raheem

 - Live from the Dubai International Film Festival: Tuesday, Dec.
 10

 - My Conversation With Award-winning Composer Hans Zimmer